sean-m-sullivan/ansiblefest2022_configuration_as_code/task1.md

 root_machine_pass: 'password for root user on hub'
 ah_api_user_pass: 'this will create and use this password can be generated'
 controller_api_user_pass: 'this will create and use this password can be generated'
-controller_pass: 'admin account pass for controller'
+controller_pass: 'account pass for controller'
 ah_pass: 'hub admin account pass'
 ah_token_password: "{{ ah_api_user_pass }}"
 vault_pass: 'the password to decrypt this vault'